cms-tau-pog/TauFW/Fitter/TauES_ID/README.md

 * important information to define in the config file to use makecombinedfitTES_SF.py :
   - 'regions': one datacard file is created for each region.
 A region contains a definition and a title.
   - 'plottingOrder': used by plotParabola_POI.py to make the summary plot of the POI measurements.
   - 'tesRegions': tes are scanned in this regions.
 Title are defined.
+Used for 2d scan.
   - 'tid_SFRegions': tid SF are scanned in this regions.
 Title are defined.
+Used for 2d scan
-  - 'observables ': observable to fit : usally m_vis.
+  - 'observables ': observable to fit: usally m_vis.
-    - 'fitRegions': for each observable, fit regions are defined.
+    - 'fitRegions': for each observable, fitted regions are defined.
-    - 'scanRegions': for each observable, the region to scan the poi.
+    - 'scanRegions': for each observable, the poi is scanned on this regions.

 ### Preparing the datacards: